 Wallowa Lake: Recent surveys of kokanee funded by a Restoration and Enhancement grant, suggest that the huge population of small kokanee is beginning to decrease.
 If this trend continues, kokanee will begin to gain some size in the coming years.
-This spring, anglers have already reported catching multiple 20 fish limits over several days.
 New permanent regulations for kokanee are in affect as of Jan.
 1, 2014.
-Anglers can now harvest 20 kokanee with no more than 5 being over 12 inches.
-Although average size remains smaller, a few larger fish are still around with rumors of a 6 pounder caught in 2013.
+Anglers can harvest 20 kokanee with no more than 5 being over 12 inches.
 Kokanee fishing is usually best from late April through late June.

 Stocking of legal-sized and trophy rainbow trout will begin in mid-May and provide a fishery that yields very high catch rates.
 In 2014 ODFW released tagged trout in the lake in order to better understand the fishery.
 Some of these tags are still in the lake, some worth a $50 reward, and anglers are encouraged to report these to the ODFW office in Enterprise.
 A number of anglers do find success targeting the small population of large lake trout found in the lake.
 While not abundant, ODFW net samples have yielded fish exceeding 25 pounds and local guides have had fish tip the scales at over 30 pounds.

 Wallowa Mountain High Lakes and Streams: Snowpack and ice make high lakes inaccessible until mid-summer (early to mid-July).
 There are approximately 60 fish-bearing lakes in the Wallowa Mountains providing a variety of fishing opportunities for brook, rainbow and lake trout.
 Lakes are located in the Eagle Cap Wilderness area and are accessible only by foot or horseback.
 Many of the lakes contain brook trout and some are stocked by helicopter periodically with rainbow trout fingerlings.
 Many of the high mountain streams emanating from lakes also contain brook trout that are vicious, easy to catch and can provide a great opportunity for young children and cook up into a great meal.
 There is no limit on size or number of brook trout in Wallowa Mountain lakes and streams.
 Maps and other information about the Eagle Cap Wilderness are available from Wallowa-Whitman National Forest offices in Baker City, La Grand, and Joseph.

-At a number of trailheads, ODFW has placed survey boxes to gauge angler success, preferences and satisfaction.
+At a number of trailheads, ODFW has placed survey boxes to gauge angler success.
 Please take this survey along and record your catch for each place you fish.
 Your input will help us monitor and evaluate these fisheries and possibly make management changes to improve your fishing experience.